dotnet/WatsonWebserver/README.md

 ```

 ## Version History

 Notes from previous versions are shown below (summarized to minor build)

+v1.4.x
+- Retarget to .NET Framework 4.6.2
+- Enum for HTTP method instead of string (breaking change)

 v1.2.x
 - Bugfix for content routes that have spaces or ```+``` (thanks @Linqx)